-- Bittersweet Ending: While the volcano eruption doesn't harm anyone, Heart can't really stay with his mother and siblings.
+- While the volcano eruption doesn't harm anyone, Heart can't really stay with his mother and siblings.
 He continues to live with Umasou, mostly alone.

-- And this is actually happier than the book, where Umasou ends up going back to his real parents because Heart can't guarantee his safety.
+- This is actually happier than the book, where Umasou ends up going back to his real parents because Heart can't guarantee his safety.